anuragmishracse/audio_emotion_analysis/README.md

 # audio_emotion_analysis
 The objective of this project is to predict the emotion present in any audio file/signal.

+> Clone the project and move to the directory in shell/command line.

 ##Requirements:
 1. Anaconda - This installs python along with most popular python libraries including sklearn.
 If not already installed, install it from https://www.continuum.io/downloads .
 2. python_speech_features